KikidoraFear/Kikimeter/README.md

 dps = ._sum/.time
 Broadcast dps value (not time and sum separate, because sum is calculated locally)

+possible performance increase:
+calculate sum and max in cycles, not in each parse

 ## State
 - accuracy of values displayed need further testing